w3f/Grant-Milestone-Delivery/evaluations/lip-payments_1_takahser.md

 **Main README**

-Here you wrote
+- Here you wrote
     > `virto` is a parachain node, which means it _must_ connect to a relay chain and be onboarded in order to produce blocks.

     This is not entirely correct.
 Blocks can be produced by a parachain node however, they cannot be finalized.

+- Instructions on how to run tests are missing (I used `cargo test`).

 **Payment Pallet README**

-This seems to be outdated.
+- seems to be outdated.
 For example, I can't find any `create` extrinsic in your code while the `pay` and `pay_with_remark` extrinsics are missing in the doc.
 Please also make sure to format the document properly as especially the extrinsics section looks a bit messy.

-I also opened a [PR](https://github.com/virto-network/virto-node/pull/178/files) for some minor changes/improvments in your README.
+- I also opened a [PR](https://github.com/virto-network/virto-node/pull/178/files) for some minor changes/improvments in your README.

 **Inline docs**